Alpha Matte (Base64)#

 Best Practices#

-• Timeouts: Set HTTP timeouts of at least 60 seconds for large images
+• Set HTTP timeouts.
+At least 60 seconds for large images.

 Troubleshooting